MHidayatz/StreamLit/README.md

 ## How to use the app:

 ### Method 1 - Home Page
 User simply copy & paste text into the text editor.
-Click analyze to see the results.
+<br> Click analyze to see the results.

 ### Method 2 - NLP (files)